gary-archer/oauth.logaggregation.elasticsearch/README.md

 ./start.sh
 ```

-Next run this blog's final SPA against the local API:
+Next run this blog's final SPA in a setup where it calls the local API:

 ```bash
 cd ..